edmundedgar/did-plc-p2p-guard-rails/README.md

 However, as we discussed earlier, a malicious or broken timestamper may sign messages that purport to have been received earlier than they really were.
 This can result in conflicting versions of the DID.
 Clients need to be able to choose between these conflicting versions.

-We propose that if a timestamper timestamps a version of the DID that conflicts with a version that has already been included in a signed merkle root timestamped on the blockchain, a client must honour the earlier blockchain-timestamped version.
-In the event of a conflict, a blockchain-timestamped update must always be considered to have been timestamped earlier than an update that has not been blockchain-timestamped.
+We tackle reorgs by adding the rule that that if a timestamper timestamps a version of the DID that conflicts with a version that has already been included in a signed merkle root timestamped on the blockchain, a client must honour the earlier blockchain-timestamped version.

 Note that since both the creation and signing of the merkle root and its publication on the blockchain are optional, and the sharing of the data that would allow the construction of proofs against the merkle root is not enforced, a user can only be confident that their update is secure against a fraudulent reorg by the timestamper if the following conditions apply:

 1. Their update is in a merkle root signed by the timestamper and published on the blockchain
 2. They have the necessary intermediate tree node data to connect their update to that signed merkle root

-In the scenario below, someone sends Update1 to the blockchain for a P2P timestamp at time t+3.
-Clients will reject Update1b sent by the malicious timestamper at time t+4 because they will see that it is in conflict with the version timestamped at time t+3.
-Had the malicious timestamper created Update1b after time t+2 and sent it to the blockchain before time t+3, their malicious update would have prevailed.
+In the scenario below, someone sends `Update1` to the blockchain for a P2P timestamp at time `t+3`.
+Clients will reject `Update1b` sent by the malicious timestamper at time `t+4` because they will see that it is in conflict with the version timestamped at time `t+3`.
+Had the malicious timestamper created `Update1b` after time `t+2` and sent it to the blockchain before time `t+3`, their malicious update would have prevailed.

        time t         time t+1        time t+2          time t+3          time t+4